 Scholarships are to encourage qualified students to enter the field of natural resource conservation and to prepare them for such careers through an organized program of study in an institution of higher education offering training in appropriate areas.
 Awards will be based on interest in conservation as evidenced by scholastic ability and participation in conservation activities.

-The Michigan Chapter's Michigan Scholarships in Conservation scholarship application period is now open for the 2017-2018 Academic Year.
-The application form is available below in two formats.
+The Michigan Chapter's Michigan Scholarships in Conservation scholarship application period is now closed for the 2017-2018 Academic Year.

 JOIN OR DONATE!